 In the Middles Ages, Franciscan friars after coming home to Europe from their Jerusalem pilgrimage made popular this devotion by placing these sketches of the passion of Christ along roadsides, later in churches that permitted others to share in their spiritual journey with Christ.

 In a modern sense, these images are “travel posters” or billboard advertising of a sort on how we too might move toward Christ and the cross.
-Again, worship means movement to Christ.
+Again, worship means a movement to Christ.
 One is to view each of these scenes and enter into the mystery.

 So what’s the point of today’s gospel?
-Maybe this is the point of every gospel passage, namely that no one is unworthy of God’s love; and not any of us, and not this woman ready to be stoned by an angry mob.
+Maybe this is the point of every gospel passage, namely that no one is unworthy of God’s love, and not any of us, and not this woman ready to be stoned by an angry mob.

 We read: “Jesus bent down and began to write on the ground with his figure.
-But when they continued asking him, he straightened up and said: ‘Let the one among you who is without sin be the first to throw a stone at her.’ ”
+But when they continued asking him, he straightened up and said: ‘Let the one among you who is without sin be the first to throw a stone at her.'”

 Later, in a very loving moment, Jesus said to the woman: “Neither do I condemn you.
-Go, and from now on do not sin anymore.”
+Go, and from now on, do not sin anymore.”

-A good friend of mine, Father Richard McBrien once wrote: “Every virtue is an expression of love.”
+A good friend of mine, Father Richard McBrien, once wrote: “Every virtue is an expression of love.”